yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-compute-column-values-in-a-csv-text-file-linq.md

 ---
-title: 'Nasıl yapılır: CSV metin dosyasında (LINQ) sütun değerlerini hesaplama (Visual Basic)' ms.date: 07/20/2015 ms.assetid: 88b2b9f3-c82e-41f3-b1b4-26ede5973a02 ms.openlocfilehash: 4fa362b90ec6513136d1597461cbfd5a4023f9ec
+title: 'Nasıl yapılır: Bir CSV Metinde Dosyasında Sütun Değerlerini Hesaplama (LINQ)' ms.date: 07/20/2015 ms.assetid: 88b2b9f3-c82e-41f3-b1b4-26ede5973a02 ms.openlocfilehash: 9ce6ec4c8d109fa06e672e967ac36c615a8fb38e
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524178"
+ms.locfileid: "74348391"
 ---
-# <a name="how-to-compute-column-values-in-a-csv-text-file-linq-visual-basic"></a><span data-ttu-id="a104f-102">Nasıl yapılır: CSV metin dosyasında (LINQ) sütun değerlerini hesaplama (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="a104f-102">How to: Compute Column Values in a CSV Text File (LINQ) (Visual Basic)</span></span>
+# <a name="how-to-compute-column-values-in-a-csv-text-file-linq-visual-basic"></a><span data-ttu-id="69057-102">How to: Compute Column Values in a CSV Text File (LINQ) (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="69057-102">How to: Compute Column Values in a CSV Text File (LINQ) (Visual Basic)</span></span>

-<span data-ttu-id="a104f-103">Bu örnek, bir. csv dosyasının sütunlarında Sum, Average, min ve Max gibi toplam hesaplamaların nasıl gerçekleştirileceğini gösterir.</span><span class="sxs-lookup"><span data-stu-id="a104f-103">This example shows how to perform aggregate computations such as Sum, Average, Min, and Max on the columns of a .csv file.</span></span> <span data-ttu-id="a104f-104">Burada gösterilen örnek ilkeler diğer yapılandırılmış metin türlerine uygulanabilir.</span><span class="sxs-lookup"><span data-stu-id="a104f-104">The example principles that are shown here can be applied to other types of structured text.</span></span>
+<span data-ttu-id="69057-103">This example shows how to perform aggregate computations such as Sum, Average, Min, and Max on the columns of a .csv file.</span><span class="sxs-lookup"><span data-stu-id="69057-103">This example shows how to perform aggregate computations such as Sum, Average, Min, and Max on the columns of a .csv file.</span></span> <span data-ttu-id="69057-104">The example principles that are shown here can be applied to other types of structured text.</span><span class="sxs-lookup"><span data-stu-id="69057-104">The example principles that are shown here can be applied to other types of structured text.</span></span>

-### <a name="to-create-the-source-file"></a><span data-ttu-id="a104f-105">Kaynak dosyayı oluşturmak için</span><span class="sxs-lookup"><span data-stu-id="a104f-105">To create the source file</span></span>
+### <a name="to-create-the-source-file"></a><span data-ttu-id="69057-105">To create the source file</span><span class="sxs-lookup"><span data-stu-id="69057-105">To create the source file</span></span>

-1. <span data-ttu-id="a104f-106">Aşağıdaki satırları puanlarını. csv adlı bir dosyaya kopyalayın ve proje klasörünüze kaydedin.</span><span class="sxs-lookup"><span data-stu-id="a104f-106">Copy the following lines into a file that is named scores.csv and save it in your project folder.</span></span> <span data-ttu-id="a104f-107">İlk sütunun bir öğrenci KIMLIĞINI temsil ettiğini ve sonraki sütunlarda dört sınavın puanlarını temsil ettiğini varsayın.</span><span class="sxs-lookup"><span data-stu-id="a104f-107">Assume that the first column represents a student ID, and subsequent columns represent scores from four exams.</span></span>
+1. <span data-ttu-id="69057-106">Copy the following lines into a file that is named scores.csv and save it in your project folder.</span><span class="sxs-lookup"><span data-stu-id="69057-106">Copy the following lines into a file that is named scores.csv and save it in your project folder.</span></span> <span data-ttu-id="69057-107">Assume that the first column represents a student ID, and subsequent columns represent scores from four exams.</span><span class="sxs-lookup"><span data-stu-id="69057-107">Assume that the first column represents a student ID, and subsequent columns represent scores from four exams.</span></span>

     ```csv
     111, 97, 92, 81, 60